KDHIR004/Automatify_project/README.md

 Install these Libraries required to run the app by
   > `pip install requirements.txt`

+Add the path to your tesseract installation in windows for it to work on top of code in app.py

 ### Working:-
 The user ends up in main webpage which then leads to different routes for each tool and then sub routes for each feature in the tool